TigranGhazaryan/Math-for-ML/README.md

 # Math-for-ML
-Currently an ongoing Math library for machine learning.
+An ongoing Math library for machine learning.
 Work in progress (linear algebra)

-Note: When Using the Library, please cite the Source (c) Tigran Ghazaryan
+Note: When Using the Library, please cite the source (c) Tigran Ghazaryan